apache/calcite-avatica-go/site/develop/avatica-go.md

 ## Releasing

 ### Preparing for release
+1. You will need to have [docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-1. If you have not set up a GPG signing key, set one up by following these [instructions](https://www.apache.org/dev/openpgp.html#generate-key).
+2. If you have not set up a GPG signing key, set one up by following these [instructions](https://www.apache.org/dev/openpgp.html#generate-key).

-2. If this release is a new major version (we are releasing 4.0.0 vs the current version 3.0.0), update the version in the import path in `go.mod`.
+3. If this release is a new major version (we are releasing 4.0.0 vs the current version 3.0.0), update the version in the import path in `go.mod`.
 The import paths in the various sample code snippets should also be updated.

-3. Since we need to support Go modules, tags must be prefixed with a `v`.
+4. Since we need to support Go modules, tags must be prefixed with a `v`.
 For example, tag as `v3.1.0` rather than `3.1.0`.

+5. Check that `NOTICE` has the current copyright year.

+### Perform a dry-run
+* The script expects you to mount your `~/.gnupg` directory into the `/.gnupg` directory in the container.
+Once mounted into the container, the script will make a copy of the contents and move it to a different location, so that it will not modify the contents of your original
+`~/.gnupg` directory during the build.

+{% highlight bash %}
+# On Linux:
+docker-compose run -v ~/.gnupg:/.gnupg dry-run

+# On Windows
+docker-compose run -v /c/Users/username/AppData/Roaming/gnupg:/.gnupg dry-run
+{% endhighlight %}

 ### Build the release
-1. Tag the release.
-For example, if releasing `vX.Y.Z` and this is `rc0`, execute: `git tag vX.Y.Z-rcN` on the master branch.

-2. Push the tag to git: `git push origin vX.Y.Z-rcN`

-2. From the root of the repository, run `./make-release-artifacts.sh`.
-You will be asked to select the tag to build release artifacts for.
-The latest tag is automatically selected if no tag is selected.
-The release artifacts will be placed in a folder named for the release within the `dist/` folder.
+{% highlight bash %}
+# On Linux:
+docker-compose run -v ~/.gnupg:/.gnupg release

+# On Windows
+docker-compose run -v /c/Users/username/AppData/Roaming/gnupg:/.gnupg release
+{% endhighlight %}

+If the build fails, perform a clean:
+1. Remove the git tag locally and remotely:
+{% highlight bash %}
+git tag -d vX.Y.Z-rcA
+git push origin :refs/tags/vX.Y.Z-rcA
+{% endhighlight %}

+2. Clean the local repository
+{% highlight bash %}
+docker-compose run clean
+{% endhighlight %}

 ### Check the release before uploading
 The name of the release folder must be in the following format: `apache-calcite-avatica-go-X.Y.Z-rcN`.
 The version must